jsm8989/vesicles_iii/lab_notes.md

 	- Image on Nikon again, modify XML script
 	- Get data specifcially for larger vesicles
   - + get Will to install MATLAB on PC1?
+  - Talk to Jurij about data recovery as above; also ask if the movie info can be recovered from the .multiled files (which some have saved as)
 - For XML scripts: settings after today (esp. after talking to Viola) are pasted below
 ![image](https://user-images.githubusercontent.com/69422343/160438809-30dbdcdc-4538-40d3-a8dc-b976c095206c.png)